In this Article

-- Breast enlargement is a common occurrence during pregnancy that causes tenderness that can be quite a bother.
-This spice helps alleviate pain.
-Soak a few seeds overnight in water and drink the liquid in the morning.
+- Breast enlargement is a common occurrence during pregnancy that causes breast tenderness and can be painful.
+However, consuming fenugreek seeds can help alleviate pain.
+Soak a few seeds overnight in water, strain the liquid in the morning and drink.

-- Fenugreek has been shown to relieve the pain associated with labour along with reducing the duration of the contractions.
+- Fenugreek has been shown to relieve the pain associated with labour and it also helps lessen the duration of the contractions.

-- Consuming it during pregnancy also helps stabilise sugar levels.
+- Consuming fenugreek during pregnancy can also help stabilise sugar levels.

-- Consuming these seeds can induce contractions, which is why it is recommended during labour.
-Due to the same property, it is best that you stay away from them before the 37th week as it could cause premature labour.
+- Fenugreek seeds are known to induce contractions, hence it is advised to consume the during labour.
+So it is best that you avoid eating them before the 37th week as it could lead to premature labour.